samraskul/Laragon-MySQL-8-Upgrade-Instructions/README.md

 16- ALL DONE!

+# upgrade-to-mysql-8-second-way
-#upgrade to mysql 8 second way:
+upgrade to mysql 8 second way

 I would like to share My solution for this I used 64bit version and its in my PC "D" drive with no mysql root password